prezi/spaghetti/README.md

 [![Build Status](https://travis-ci.org/prezi/spaghetti.svg)](https://travis-ci.org/prezi/spaghetti)

+Gradle 2.0 required.
+With earlier versions you will get an error that `org.gradle.runtime.base.BinaryContainer` is missing.

 ## How does it work?

 When you create a Spaghetti module, you start by defining the module's API in the Spaghetti [IDL](http://en.wikipedia.org/wiki/Interface_description_language).
 Something like this: